mspitzerbrooks/mspitzerbrooks.github.io/_pages/about.md

 ## News

-* At the AAEA Annual Meeting in July, I will be presenting ongoing research on how improved inventory information affects livestock market outcomes in rural Nepal.
+* At the AAEA Annual Meeting in July 2025, I will be presenting ongoing research on how improved inventory information affects livestock market outcomes in rural Nepal.
 * I presented my ongoing work on adaptation to air pollution at the 2025 AERE Summer Conference in May and at the Indian Statistical Institute in Delhi in July.

 ## Research In Progress